-Direct damage can also result from raptors, particularly red-tailed hawks, preying on domestic fowl, such as chickens and waterfowl (Hygnstrom and Craven 1994).
-Free-ranging fowl or fowl allowed to range outside of confinement for a period are particularly vulnerable to predation by raptors.
+Direct damage can also result from raptors, particularly red-tailed hawks, preying on domestic fowl, such as chickens, quail, guineas, racing/show pigeons, and waterfowl (Hygnstrom and Craven 1994).
+Loss could also occur from Cooper's hawks, barn owls, and great horned owls.
+Free-ranging fowl or fowl allowed to range outside of confinement are particularly vulnerable to predation by raptors.